cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 This section builds on the following repositories:

 * A minimal Cosmos v0.50 app with no extra modules, found [here](https://github.com/julienrbrt/chain-minimal).
-* An minimal v0.50 module example, found [here](https://github.com/cosmosregistry/example).
+* A minimal v0.50 module example, found [here](https://github.com/cosmosregistry/example).

 Version 0.50 of the Cosmos SDK was created, in part, with a view to facilitate module integration.
 This section seeks to demonstrate that.
 In particular, you will keep your checkers module separate from the (minimal) app.